Camilo Pessanha: Early years

 Camilo de Almeida Pessanha was born the illegitimate son of Francisco António de Almeida Pessanha, an aristocratic law student, and Maria do Espírito Santo Duarte Nunes Pereira, his housekeeper, on 7 September 1867, at 11.00 p.m., in Sé Nova, Coimbra, Portugal.
 The couple would have four more children.

-In 1870, after his father's graduation, the family moved to Azores, where he had been appointed public defender.
-In 1878 the Pessanha family was living in Lamego where young Camilo completed his basic schooling.
-In 1884 he finished his secondary studies and, following his father's footsteps, entered law school at the Coimbra University.
+In 1870, after his father's graduation, the family relocated to the Azores, where he had been appointed public defender.
+By 1878 the Pessanha family was living in Lamego, where young Camilo completed his basic schooling.
+In 1884 he finished his secondary studies and, following in his father's footsteps, entered law school at the Coimbra University.
 A year later, he wrote his first poem, Lúbrica (Lascivious).
-The next several years he would write more poems and publish some of them in local newspapers.
-From early 1888 up to late 1889 he interrupted his studies, due to his frail health quite affected by depression over a sorrow of love.
+Over the course of the next several years he would pen more poems and publish some of them in local newspapers.
+From early 1888 up to late 1889 he interrupted his studies, owing to his frail health quite affected by depression over a broken heart.

 In October 1889, he resumed his studies and began a close and lifelong friendship with António Osório de Castro, a fellow student and director of a paper where he published some his poems.
 Pessanha also became intimate with his friend's sister, Ana de Castro Osório, a would-be writer and pioneer feminist in Portugal.
 He graduated in 1890.
 Upon graduation, he started working as an attorney.
 While working, he discovered the works of French poet Paul Verlaine, which would deeply influence him.